 So, what can you do?
-Selling a car can be a profitable venture, but it can also provide an opportunity for unscrupulous humans to use the seller’s good name in a crime.
+Selling a car can be a profitable venture, but it can also provide an opportunity for unscrupulous humans to scapegoat the previous owner of the car for a crime.
 It's rare, but it can happen.
-Here's everything you need to know if you transfer ownership of your car to a shopper who then fails to register it with the DMV.
+Here's everything you need to know about titling if you sell your car to a buyer who then fails to register it with the Department of Motor Vehicles (DMV).

 Make Sure the Buyer Knows to Register the Car

-Sometimes, the best course of action is to provide clear instructions to the shopper.
+Sometimes, the best course of action is to provide clear instructions to the person who's buying your used car.
 Who knows?
-Maybe this is the new owner's first vehicle purchase, and they genuinely don't realize they need to get it registered.
+Maybe this is the new owner's first vehicle purchase, or their first without the help of a professional car dealer, and they genuinely don't realize they need to get it registered.

-When a shopper buys a car privately from you, they need to take the transferred title to their local DMV office and register the car in their own name.
-This information might not be evident to the shopper, as all the paperwork would be taken care of for them if they were to buy from a dealer.
+When an individual buys a car privately from you, they need to take the transferred title to their local DMV office to register the car in their own name.
+The car title (formally, the "certificate of title") lists its vehicle identification number (VIN), its description, and its owner's information.
+When a car is sold (or paid off), a transfer of title from the seller to the buyer (or from the lender or lien holder to the former borrower) is completed.
+Most states will issue a new title at this point.
+Even experienced car shoppers may not know this, though, as all the paperwork would be taken care of for them if they were to buy from a dealer.

-Unfortunately, if the new owner never registered the car in their own name, any parking tickets or driving infractions caught on camera will be under the seller’s name.
+Unfortunately, if the new owner of the vehicle fails to register their new car in their own name, the original title still stands.
+Any parking tickets or driving infractions caught on camera will be under the original owner's name.
 If any crime is committed in the car, it'll be the seller in the crosshairs of law enforcement.

 Make Sure It Doesn’t Happen to You

-Many states require private sellers to sign the back of the car’s existing title—along with the date, sale price, and exact odometer reading—before handing it over to the buyer.
-The buyer would then take the title with this information and register it.
-Unfortunately, short of conducting the sale at a DMV office, a buyer can’t be forced to register the car.
+Many states require private sellers to sign the back of the title—along with noting the date of sale, the price, and the exact odometer reading—before handing it over to the buyer.
+The buyer would then take the vehicle title with the seller's signature to register it and complete the transfer of ownership.
+Unfortunately, short of conducting the sale at a DMV office, you can't force a buyer to register the car.

 Be sure to make a copy of both sides of the signed title for your records.
-Also, make sure that the odometer reading is exact; it should document the moment ownership transferred from your name to the buyer's name.
-If you round the odometer reading up to the next zero, and the buyer gets into an accident 5 miles later, they could claim you are responsible.
+Also make sure that the odometer reading is exact; it should document the moment ownership transferred from your name to the buyer's name.
+This is critical for release of liability: if you round the odometer reading up to the next zero, and the buyer gets into an accident 5 miles later, they could claim you are responsible.